synfron/ReshaperForBurp/docs/Rules.md

 Availability: HTTP, WebSocket

 The engine supports up to partial ES6/ES2015.
-Scripts have access to certain Reshaper specific functions.
+Scripts have access to certain Reshaper-specific functions.
 See [Scripting Library](ScriptingLibrary.html)

 #### Fields